simonbutt/gke-gitlab/README.md

-# Project Title
+# Gitlab-GKE

-Simple overview of use/purpose.
+Automated deployment of a self hosted gitlab-ci hosted on kubernetes on GCP

 ## Getting Started